Thales-arias/Congresso_IBAP_2025/README.md

 This project aims to share the references, R scripts, and outputs used in the preparation of two posters presented at the 12th Brazilian Congress of Psychological Assessment (CBPA):

-Psychometric evidence of the Affect Scale among students at a Federal University in Ceará.
+"Psychometric evidence of the Affect Scale among students at a Federal University in Ceará."

-Measurement invariance of the Teaching Work Context Scale across Basic Education levels.
+"Measurement invariance of the Teaching Work Context Scale across Basic Education levels."

 All materials available here are intended to promote open, replicable, and auditable science.